Faculty, Students & Alumni

 Helena Hemberger

-I am from Germany originally and grew up internationally, moving to India, England and eventually Princeton, NJ about 13 years ago.
-I graduated from Dartmouth College in 2021 with a BA in biology with a concentration in genetics.
-For two years after graduation, I worked at Boston Children’s as a research assistant studying the glycosylation of RNAs, while volunteering for the Crisis Text Line.
-In my free time, I listen to a lot of music, podcasts and audiobooks and I love spending time with friends and cooking and baking for them.
+Helena is from Germany originally and grew up internationally, moving to India, England and eventually Princeton, NJ about 13 years ago.
+Helena graduated from Dartmouth College in 2021 with a BA in biology with a concentration in genetics.
+For two years after graduation, she worked at Boston Children’s as a research assistant studying the glycosylation of RNAs, while volunteering for the Crisis Text Line.
+In her free time, Helena listens to a lot of music, podcasts and audiobooks and loves spending time with friends and cooking and baking for them.

 Lupita Sanchez